sdsc-complecs/Regular-expressions/Answers.md

 single regex using alternation and proper handling of word boundaries.

-(4) Write a grep one-liner that will find amino acid sequences of the following form ('+' signs indicate concateation and are not part of string).
+(4) Write a grep one-liner that will find amino acid sequences of the following form ('+' signs indicate concatenation and are not part of string).
 Optionally use -o option to output just the match.
 In case you're wondering, this is a part of the pattern that can be used to identify sequences that code for a portion of an antibody.